Is your water bill burning a hole in your pocket even when the water consumption is as usual or lower than expected?

 You’d agree that detecting a leaky tap or faucet is easier than a leaky water pipe or joint that runs behind the wall.
 But here are some ways through which you may be able to catch one before it wreaks havoc.

-Inspect the wall and flooring near any concealed taps or pipes for damp marks or if it feels wet to the touch.
+Inspect the wall and flooring near concealed taps or pipes for damp marks or if it feels wet.
 Alternatively, water pools on the floor, paint peeling off from these areas, or sudden cracks can all be tell-tale signs of leaks.

-Whether you fix them the DIY way or call for professionals, taking quick action is important to prevent further and more severe damage.
-If there are electrical appliances in the vicinity, remove them immediately to a safe and dry place.
-Otherwise, it can lead to major short circuits.
+Whether you fix them yourself or call in the professionals, quick action is essential to prevent further and more severe damage.
+Remove electrical appliances to a safe and dry place if electrical appliances are nearby.
+Otherwise, it can lead to primary short circuits.

 Is A Water Leak Costing You Fortune?

-Now that you know about the common water leaks don’t delay checking your water lines and fixtures any longer!
-At the same time, keep in mind that there can be various other instances or reasons behind water leaks in your home.
+Now that you know about the common water leaks, don’t delay checking your water lines and fixtures any longer!
+At the same time, remember that there can be various other instances or reasons behind water leaks in your home.

-Since it can become difficult for you to conduct regular checks, we recommend hiring a licensed plumber to perform routine maintenance and repair.
-Trust us - it’s the best way to avoid paying a high water bill even if your water consumption is low.
+Since conducting regular checks can become difficult, we recommend hiring a licensed plumber to perform routine maintenance and repair.
+Trust us—it’s the best way to avoid paying a high water bill even if your water consumption is low.

 Get in touch with us if you need a plumber in Perth!
-For many years, Woolf Plumbing & Gas has been helping residents and business owners identify and repair water leaks.
+Woolf Plumbing & Gas has been helping residents and business owners identify and repair water leaks for many years.

 We will see you next time.
 Till then, take care!